History of fu poetry: Six Dynasties

-During the Six Dynasties period, fu remained a major part of contemporary poetry, although shi poetry was gradually increasing in popularity.
+During the Six Dynasties period, fu remained a major part of contemporary poetry, although shi poetry was gradually gaining popularity.
 Six Dynasties fu are generally much shorter and less extravagant than Han dynasty fu, likely due to a tradition of composing works entirely in parallel couplets that arose during the period.
 While lyrical fu and "fu on things" had been starkly different forms in the Han dynasty, after the 2nd century AD the distinction mostly disappeared.
 Although the extravagant fu style of the Han mostly disappeared, "fu on things" continued to be widely written.